We found 11 online brokers that are appropriate for Trading CFD.

 The first question with CFD vs futures is why the two are different.
 Many remain confused as both appear to be similar products.
 However, there are some differences.

-Futures are basically traded on a stock exchange while Contract for Difference is not and this is traded directly with brokers and have lower entry barriers compared to futures.
+Futures are basically traded on a stock exchange while Contract for Difference is not and this is traded directly with brokers and has lower entry barriers compared to futures.

 The primary differences in CFD vs futures are in financing and liquidity.
 Futures are not easily completed compared to CFD.
 It also has higher entry barriers.

-Futures is a buying or selling agreement at a predefined price of an underlying asset on a predefined date in the future irrespective of the change of prices in between.
-A few of the examples of futures trading are stocks, currencies and commodities.
+Futures is a buying or selling agreement at a predefined price of an underlying asset on a predefined date in the future irrespective of the change of futures prices in between.
+Futures contracts are available for a variety of assets, including stocks, currencies, and commodities.

-It is interchangeable transactions and traders do not seek to receive the assets.
+This means that futures contracts are typically settled in cash, rather than with physical delivery of the underlying asset.
 They benefit from the price movements of the assets.
 They take the opposition position, called compensation, of the existing open position until the contract date is reached.

-CFD on the other hand underlines no predefined date or price.
+CFD trading, on the other hand, underlines no predefined date or price.
 It is simply to pay the price differences of the underlying assets between entry and exit of position.

 Spreads are lower in futures and higher in CFDs while commissions are vice versa.
-Futures need a higher margin as transactions are executed with greater capital compared to CFD.
+Futures trade needs a higher margin as transactions are executed with greater capital compared to CFD.

 In both the products the brokerage agency charges interest.
 With CFD it is on a daily basis while in the futures the charges are clubbed with the asset value.